What does real happiness mean to you?

 - Esteem Needs: After the first three needs have been satisfied, esteem needs becomes increasingly important.
 These include the need for things that reflect on self-esteem, personal worth, social recognition and accomplishment.

 - Self-actualising Needs: This is the highest level of needs in the hierarchy.
-Self-actualising people are self-aware, concerned with personal growth, less concerned with the opinions of others and interested fulfilling their potential.
+Self-actualising people are self-aware, concerned with personal growth, less concerned with the opinions of others and interested in fulfilling their potential.

 Physiological, security, social, and esteem needs are deficiency needs, meaning that these needs arise due to deprivation.
 Satisfying these lower-level needs is important in order to avoid unpleasant feelings or consequences.
-These needs are similar to instincts and play a major role in motivating behavior.
+These needs are similar to instincts and play a major role in motivating behaviour.
 Self-actualising needs, at the highest-level of the hierarchy, is termed as growth needs, which do not stem from a lack of something, but rather from a desire to grow as a person in order to achieve lasting happiness and fulfillment.

 You often find people speak of not being happy, lack of motivation, overwhelmed, lack of vision, fearful of the future and disconnected from love, creativity and joy.
 It is always surprising that these people are often highly successful, have a career that they are happy with and earning good money.
 In fact, outwardly their lives seem good, however they want something more because many of their needs outside of work are not met.